Homemade-Costume-Ideas

 Go Through Your Trunks And Storage

-Most of us have "keepers" that we don't want to part with, and have put away.
+Most of us have "keepers" that we don't want to part with and have put away for safekeeping.

 Go through your linen closet for plain old white sheets you may not want for a variety of homemade-costume-ideas.